aleshaleksey/fansys23/abilities.md

 **Type**: (Natural, Class B)

 **Description**: Choose a terrain.
-You gain a +4 bonus to "Fortify", "Track", "Creature Handling", "Prospect", "Stealth" and "Navigate" on a given terrain.
+You gain a +4 bonus to "Fortify", "Stealth", "Harvest", "Track", "Navigate", "Prospect" and "Creature Handling" on a given terrain.

 **Special**:
 - A character can take this boon once per point of base it has.
+Each time it must apply to a different type of terrain.
 - When a character gains a point of base, they can change a terrain mastery for a different terrain.
 This reflects the gradual gain and loss of knowledge and skill with time.

 ___